lc-dl/apps/README.md

 ## Available Apps:
->[!Note]
-All apps here have been tested and are confirmed to work with LiveContainer.
-Any apps you download require no setup and can be used directly after downloading.
+> ℹ️ Note : All apps available here have been tested and are already setup for use with LiveContainer.
+Additional info will show for each app you download.

 ### More Info: